macktron/macktron.github.io/index.markdown

 ---

 Data was obtained from **[VoteWatch Europe](https://www.votewatch.eu/)**, which tracks how Members of the European Parliament (MEPs) vote on legislation.
 The dataset covers roll-call votes from 2005 to 2021.
-These votes capture whether MEPs supported, opposed, or abstained on specific legislative items, as well as metadata such as their European Parliamentary Group (EPG) and national party affiliation.
-, as well as
-By analyzing these records over time and across different policy areas, we aim to measure:
+[Read more about dataset](/dataset/).
+By analyzing these records over time, we aim to measure:
 * How cohesion within eurpean parliment group evolves,
 * How closely political groups align with each other,
 * Within what policy areas divisions emerges,
 * And whether there is a long-term trend toward greater fragmentation or cohesion.
 ---

 ![Polarization in the USA](images/polarization_USA.png)